 - Orthodontic therapy.
 Clients who have strong facial muscles can disrupt the new alignment of teeth, so Botox injections can calm those muscles to prevent relapse after braces.

-- Adjustment to dentures.
+- Dentures.
 If patients have difficulty adjusting to new dentures, Botox can provide the muscle relaxation necessary to let their new prosthodontics settle into their mouths.

-Dentists make some of the best Botox injectors because they understand facial anatomy and esthetics.
+Dentists make some of the best Botox injectors because they understand facial anatomy – structure, nerves and muscles.
 They also have experience with injections as they administer a local anesthetic before a cavity filling or a root canal.